 - Sea stars expel their stomachs into their prey, where they secrete digestive enzymes that liquefy the food for the stomach to absorb.

-- Shrimp respond to predators by rapidly flexing their tails, which causes them to jet backwards.
+- Shrimp respond to predators by rapidly flexing their tails, which causes them to jet backward.

 You can interact with horseshoe crabs, hermit crabs, chocolate chip sea stars, pencil urchins, and Ecuadorian white shrimp!